signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 For non-containerized Linux environments, an installer script is available.
 The script deploys and configures:

-- Splunk Connector for Linux
+- Splunk OpenTelemetry Connector for Linux
 - [TD Agent
 (Fluentd)](https://www.fluentd.org/)

-> IMPORTANT: systemctl is required for automatic service management.
+> IMPORTANT: systemd is required to use this script.

 Currently, the following Linux distributions and versions are supported: